State Savings is the name used by the National Treasury Management Agency (NTMA) to describe the savings products offered to personal savers.

 (AER is the Annual Equivalent Rate.
 The AER quoted assumes no early encashment.)

-The variable rate used to calculate the monthly Prize Bond prize fund is 0.5%
+The variable rate used to calculate the monthly Prize Bond prize fund is 1% from Oct 1st 2023

 State Savings money forms part of the National Debt of Ireland and is under the management of the NTMA, on behalf of the Minister for Finance.